New Seasonal Index Lessons from History

 The Problem with Seasonality

-Seasonal Index Peak Weeks May be Wrong in 2016
+Seasonal Index Peak Weeks May Be Wrong

 Seasonal Sales Can Create Inaccurate Demand Forecast